- ORDER: Anseriformes

 - Cool Facts

-- Although most Cackling Geese nest along ponds and streams in the tundra, the Aleutian form nests on south-facing turf slopes above rocky, cliff-bound shorelines.
-The Richardson's form can nest in colonies of several hundred pairs on cliffs and steep rock slopes.
+- Most Cackling Geese nest along ponds and streams in the tundra, but the Aleutian subspecies nests on south-facing turf slopes above sea cliffs.
+The "Richardson's" subspecies can nest in colonies of several hundred pairs on cliffs and steep rock slopes.

-- The smallest form of the Cackling Goose is only a quarter the size of the "Giant Canada Goose" subspecies.
+- The smallest Cackling Goose subspecies (minima) is only one-quarter the size of the largest subspecies of Canada Goose (maxima), which weighs up to 11 pounds.

-- The oldest recorded Cackling Goose was a male, and at least 22 years, 8 months old when he was shot in Oregon in 2010.
+- The oldest recorded Cackling Goose was a male at least 22 years, 8 months old when he was shot in Oregon in 2010.
 He had been banded in Alaska in 1987.